Recovery is possible

 Examples of CNS Depressants

 Prescription Drug Addiction Treatment at CHRC

 If you or a loved one is struggling with prescription drug addiction, CHRC can help.
-Our Ontario prescription drug rehab program is designed exclusively for men, with a focus on whole-body healing through exercise and nutrition.

 The world-class care team at CHRC includes licensed psychotherapists, experienced addiction counsellors, fitness experts, and others who work together to create personalized care plans for our clients.

 Individual and group therapy sessions are core parts of our inpatient residential programs.
 We also offer concurrent mental health programs for clients struggling with conditions like anxiety, depression, or PTSD.